 Key cities for private schools in Sabah

-Sandakan, Sabah’s second-largest city on the east coast, has a handful of private schools serving the local community.
+Sandakan, Sabah’s second-largest city on the east coast, has a handful of private schools serving the local community, primarily Chinese-heritage private secondary schools and a small number of mission primaries.
 Tawau, near the Indonesian border, has similar small-scale private schooling.
 Beyond these three centres, Sabah’s private schools are the rural SDA institutions, found in places like Kota Marudu, Ranau, and surrounding villages accessible by sometimes challenging roads.

 The geographic spread matters because Sabah is enormous, larger than the entire state of Selangor several times over, and distances between towns are measured in hours, not minutes.
-Choosing a school in Sabah often means choosing a city first.
+The drive from Kota Kinabalu to Tawau is roughly 8 hours by road; to Sandakan is roughly 6 hours.
+Choosing a school in Sabah often means choosing a city first, and accepting that interior travel for school visits or family events is non-trivial.

 Choosing a private school in Sabah